 Applying for residence as a first-year is a simple experience.
 Fill out a few online forms and receive your contract by email.

-Living in residence is an investment in your child's academic success.
+Living in residence is an investment in your student's academic success.
 Find out how much residence and meal plans are.

 Want to know when your student should expect a residence contract?
 This page has all the important dates in one place.

-Nothing is more important than your child's safety in residence.
+Nothing is more important than your student's safety in residence.
 Learn more about what measures are taken to ensure a safe residence experience.

 Have specific questions about menu's, hours of operation and meal plans?
 Food Services manages all eateries in residence.